menavneet/flutter-keep-notes/README.md

  1. Run "flutter run" on terminal/cmd

+## New Update
+- Edit Option Added
+- Color Option Added

 ###Futur Work to do
-- Add Edit option
-- Add Color option
+- Add a SearchBar
 - Enhancing appearance